Key Takeaway

 The Simple Rule

 Inject on the same day each week, even if the clock time shifts.
-If you normally inject on Wednesdays at 8 PM Eastern and you are now in London (5 hours ahead), inject on Wednesday at whatever local time is convenient.
+If you normally inject on Wednesdays at 8 PM Eastern and you're now in London (5 hours ahead), inject on Wednesday at whatever local time is convenient.
 Semaglutide's half-life is approximately seven days, so a few hours' shift in injection time has no meaningful impact on blood levels.
+For a complete cost breakdown, see our cheapest semaglutide options.

 Long Trips Across Many Time Zones

-If you are flying from New York to Tokyo (13 hours ahead), your Wednesday might technically become Thursday at your destination.
+If you're flying from New York to Tokyo (13 hours ahead), your Wednesday might technically become Thursday at your destination.
 Inject on the calendar day that makes sense locally and then resume your normal day when you return home.
-Do not stress about the exact hour.
+Don't stress about the exact hour.
 What matters is roughly seven days between injections.

 Multi-Destination Travel